 - as at 1 March 2020:

-- have an Australian Business Number (ABN) registered in an eligible LGA
+- have an Australian Business Number (ABN) registered, and/or business operations physically located, in an eligible LGA

 - have total Australian wages below the NSW Government 2019–2020 payroll tax threshold of $900,000